Warcraft Games History: Nothing Succeeds Like Success!

 As you can see, there were no releases and extensions of Warcraft for the previous two years.
 Nevertheless, Warcraft fans all over the world were amused by the game’s screen version of Warcraft: The Beginning released in 2016.

-The developers claim that there definitely will be improvements and innovations in Warcraft series.
+The developers claim that there definitely will be improvements and innovations in the Warcraft series.
 The point is to make sure that permanent innovations do not overload the game and do not break already established mechanics.
 No matter how the game is going to change, it will still tend to the primary storyline.

 Warcraft started as the RTS game and continued as MMORPG perhaps won’t come back to its origins.
 Many experts already predict the death of the RTS genre.
 Indeed, real-time strategies in their traditional understanding are definitely going through hard times.
-But phenomenal success of Starcraft (RTS released by the same Blizzard Entertainment) convinces us that the future of RTS games is still not lost.
+But the phenomenal success of Starcraft (RTS released by the same Blizzard Entertainment) convinces us that the future of RTS games is still not lost.
 So it’s too early to talk about Warcraft fading in RTS genre.